 - Unusual shape or enlargement of the uterus.

-As with any surgical procedure the woman will be asked to sign a consent form before undergoing the procedure.
+As with any surgical procedure, the patient will be asked to sign a consent form before undergoing the procedure.
 This is an ideal opportunity to discuss with the doctor the risks and benefits of the procedure and to have any questions about the procedure answered.

 After the procedure

 It is common to experience some cramping and period-like pain after the procedure.
 There may also be some spotting or light vaginal bleeding.
 These symptoms may last for a few days.
-Pain medication such as paracetamol or ibuprofen should help to ease discomfort.
+Medication may be prescribed to help ease discomfort.

 It is important to contact your doctor after the procedure if: